sopel-irc/sopel.chat/_upgrading/sopel-7.md

 ## Sopel 7 module changes

+### Reminder DB migration

+Sopel 7 refers to specific instances by config file name whenever possible, instead of using other pieces of config data such as `nick` or `host` that are more likely to change.
+The `remind` and `tell` plugins have been updated with this in mind, and will attempt to automatically convert their respective data files to the new name format if the old filename exists.

+You probably will not need to do anything.
+However, if the automatic migration does fail, it will output (and log) information about what it was trying to do, and link to this section of the Sopel 7 upgrade guide for convenience.

+**If a migration failure brought you here:** Above the link you should find the old and new filenames the plugin was attempting to use.

+**Important:** Ensure the associated instance of Sopel is NOT running before doing anything.
+Tampering with the reminder files while Sopel is running can result in data loss.

+In most error cases, migration will fail because the new filename already exists.
+The simplest fix is to move or rename the conflicting file, and run Sopel again so the migration can complete.

+If both the old and new files are non-empty, you might want to peek inside them with a text editor to see what's there before deciding which to keep.
+The current format for both plugins' data files is essentially <abbr title="Tab-Separated Values">TSV</abbr>, and they can be merged by hand (again, _with Sopel stopped_) if both the old _and_ new files somehow contain meaningful, unique entries.

+And of course, if you need more in-depth assistance with fixing a failed migration, [our IRC channel][sopel-freenode] always welcomes questions.

 ### Rewrite of `spellcheck`

 As of February 2018, the Python bindings for `enchant` [became unmaintained][